nsportsman/claude-workshop-skills/README.md

     SetCD --> DestSettings
     SetGH --> DestSettings
     MCPChrome --> DestMCP

-    Script --> DestSkills
-    Script --> DestHooks
-    Script --> DestSettings
-    Script --> DestMCP
 ```

 Each skill explicitly lists the Hook/Settings/MCP artifacts it depends on.
-The helper script resolves those dependencies, copying the skill folder plus supporting files into the matching directories under `~/.claude`, and reminds attendees to update the global `settings.json` allowlist when required.
+Copying a skill means also pulling its supporting files into the matching `~/.claude` directories and updating the global `settings.json` allowlist when required.

 ## Skill Index